sam701/awstools/README.md

 * `profiles` section contains profile names that will be saved in `$HOME/.aws/credentials`.
 * `accounts` section contains account ids and its names.

+# License

+This project is licensed under the MIT license.
+You can find a copy of the license at the top level of the repository.